mauro-andre/CuboMX/README.md

 When you call a method like `items.add(newItemObject)`, you might wonder how CuboMX knows what HTML to generate for the new list item.

 This is handled by a simple yet powerful templating mechanism.
+CuboMX supports two ways to define templates:

+##### 1. Implicit Template (First Item)

 CuboMX automatically uses the **first element marked with `mx-item`** in your list as a template.

 Here's the process: